RememberThePorter/RememberThePorter/README.md

 Good morrow!

-I use this account for both school and personal projects.
-I might split my personal projects into a different account in the future, though.
-If you know who I am, great.
-If not, too bad!
+I useth this account f'r both school and p'rsonal projects.
+I might did split mine own p'rsonal projects into a diff'rent account in the future, though.
+If 't be true thee knoweth who is't I am, most wondrous.
+If 't be true not, too lacking valor!

-I know Python very well and I am learning Java.
-I also know how to use JSON.
+I knoweth Python v'ry well and I am learning Java.
+I eke knoweth how to useth JSON.

 Fare thee well.

-(P.S.
-Maybe I'll make the rest of my README Shakespearean in the future, but I can't be bothered right now.)